ffrrpp/flashsale/README.md

-# insight_app
+# FlashSale
-web app for insight project
+A web app providing real-time suggestion for selling used cameras on eBay